A Swedish brunch, bee pollen ice cream, Portland’s Le Pigeon + a Tom Robbins bar.

 Ali picked us up and we drove a few streets over to broder.

-Portland is hook-up city alright – they seem to know someone everywhere and this time we got hooked up with a huge tray of Æbleskiver, big fluffy round danish pancakes (that for some reason are known as dutch pancakes in Australia) with lemon curd, lingonberry jam and maple syrup.
+Portland is hook-up city alright – they seem to know someone everywhere and this time we got hooked up with a huge tray of Æbleskiver, big fluffy round Danish pancakes with lemon curd, lingonberry jam and maple syrup.

 They make ridiculously excellent bloody marys with dill aquavit – topped with house pickled veg.